CENS logo

 • Grade 10: Advanced Chemistry

-• Grade 12: AP Environmental Science and 1 CENS Elective
+• Grade 11: AP Environmental Science (required) and another CENS Science Course

 • Grade 9: Advanced Biology